icarodavi/meals/README.md

-# meals
+# Vamos Cozinhar?

-A new Flutter project.
+A Flutter project with some recipes and help the user to cook them.

 ## Getting Started